 Bachelor of Business Administration in Business Education

 Many states require public schools to provide personal finance and other business-related courses, and both public and private schools want teachers with strong ethics and excellent skills to teach this curriculum.
-Evangel’s Business Education major provides excellent entry-level teachers with a Christian worldview who are prepared to teach business and economics in middle and secondary schools or in vocational education programs.
+Evangel’s Business Education major develops excellent entry-level teachers with a Christian worldview who are prepared to teach business and economics in middle and secondary schools or in vocational education programs.
 Evangel’s curriculum meets the Missouri Department of Education’s certification standards and is accredited by the National Council for Accreditation of Teacher Education (NCATE).
 The NCATE accreditation enables students to more easily met teaching requirements in any state.

 Program Plan (pdf)

 |Want to see exactly what classes you will take?
 The Program Plan (sometimes called a degree sheet) includes all specific requirements - including University proficiencies, Frameworks courses and degree requirements.|

 Each of Evangel's academic programs is made up of a set of core curriculum, program requirements and electives.
 The courses listed below are just a small sample of courses that might be taken as a part of this specific program.

 |Educational Psychology||The critical examination of theories of learning and their application to the classroom.
 Considers the effects that developmental stages, individual differences, motivation, personality, and attitudinal systems have on the learning and educational experience of children and adolescents.|